 Solo Travel Is Not A Lonely Game!

 There’s a certain misconception about solo traveling that forces people to believe that once you hit the road solo, you’ll be doomed to spend the rest of your trip “forever alone”.
 This is simply not true.
 In fact, when you travel alone, you’re more inclined to meet new people since you’re not glued to your travel partner and are free to make spontaneous acquaintances.
 But how exactly do you make those?
-Here are a few tips how to make friends when traveling solo:
+Here are a few tips on how to make friends when travelling solo: